Belmond La Résidence d’Angkor

 Photo courtesy of Belmond La Résidence d’Angkor

-Belmond La Résidence d’AngkorOn the tree-lined banks of the Siem Reap River, in the heart of the bustling tourist town of the same name, a walled compound harks back to a more refined era, its sloping terra-cotta roofs, dark louvered doors, and surrounding moat combining both traditional Khmer and French colonial architecture.
-The grounds are lush, filled with large-leafed tropical plants and brightly-hued flowers that shade lounging residents from the intense sun and perfume the steamy air with sweet fragrances.
-Wooden pavilions offer breezy resting spots, where a refreshing hibiscus tea—or something stronger—never goes amiss; when the heat gets too intense, the most refreshing respite of all is a dip in the turquoise pool.
-By evening, gourmet Khmer dinners are accompanied by traditional dance and musical performances.
+Belmond La Résidence d’AngkorOn the tree-lined banks of the Siem Reap River, in the heart of the bustling tourist town of the same name, a walled compound harks back to a more refined era.
+Its sloping terracotta roofs, louvered doors, and teak and basalt accents draw on both traditional Khmer and French colonial architecture.
+The grounds are lush, filled with large-leafed tropical plants and brightly hued flowers that shade lounging residents from the intense sun and perfume the steamy air with sweet fragrances.
+Wooden pavilions offer breezy resting spots, where a refreshing hibiscus tea, or something stronger, never goes amiss; when the heat gets too intense, the most refreshing respite is a dip in the turquoise pool.
+By evening, traditional dance and musical performances accompany gourmet Khmer dinners.